What to Do Next:

-- You have seven (7) days from the date of the injury to get the C-1 form completed.
+You have seven (7) days from the date of the injury to get the C-1 form turned in to your employer.
+If you have trouble getting the paperwork, at the very least, inform your employer verbally of the injury.

 What the C-1 Form Does: